In the beginning...

 God's amazing plan continues

 When they each brought a sacrifice to God, God showed that He favored Abel.
-Then Cain got jealous.
+Cain got jealous.
 He didn't like second place.
-So he killed Abel.
-Cain was the first bully.
-God came and punished him.
+He was the first bully, and he killed Abel.
+Then God came and punished him.